Play Dungeon Game with DP

 Assume the value of A

 is 1.
-Since the next step is towards C
+Since we know the next step is towards C

 , and dp(1, 0) = 4

-means that at least 4 health points are needed when reaching grid[1][0]
+means at least 4 health points are needed at grid[1][0]

-, we can conclude that the knight needs 4 - 1 = 3 initial health points at point A
+, we can deduce that the knight needs 4 - 1 = 3 initial health points at point A

 .

-'s value is 10, and a large health potion is picked up immediately, surpassing the subsequent requirement, 4 - 10 = -6 implies the knight's initial health would be negative, which is not possible.
-The knight's health cannot drop below 1, so in such cases, the knight's initial health should be 1.
+is 10, and it provides a large health boost, exceeding subsequent requirements, 4 - 10 = -6 implies that the knight's initial health would be negative, which is not possible.
+The knight's health cannot be less than 1, so in this case, the initial health should be 1.

-In summary, the state transition equation has been derived:
+In conclusion, the state transition equation is derived as follows:

 int res = min(